Reminders: Important Deadlines and Information

 - Loans purchased by the Licensee through the secondary market

-- Advances on Reverse Mortgages made or table funded
+- Advances on Reverse Mortgages made

 - Non-mortgage loans made by the Licensee